hayeah/ruby-bootcamp-mongoid/05-implement-crud.md

 ## Automatically Generated ObjectId

-If you try to save a record and it has no `_id`, then we should generate a random id before we insert it into the db.
+If you try to save a record and it has no `_id`, then we should generate an id before we insert it into the db.

+**Implement** automatically generate an id.

 Hint: use `BSON::ObjectId.new` to generate an [uuid](http://en.wikipedia.org/wiki/Universally_unique_identifier).